-Planning and Development Services' staff which consists of a planner, a biologist, and a drainage reviewer, as well as a transportation development reviewer and a representative from the Snohomish Health District, will review your application to insure that all necessary documentation and information have been submitted and your application is complete.
+Planning and Development Services' staff which consists of a planner, a biologist, and a drainage reviewer, as well as a transportation development reviewer and a representative from the Snohomish County Health Department, will review your application to insure that all necessary documentation and information have been submitted and your application is complete.
 The initial review takes approximately six to eight weeks.

 If your application is incomplete, you will be notified of specific information required and the procedure you must follow.
 When your application is deemed complete, you will be required to post your property.
 Staff will solicit comments on the request from applicable local, state, and federal agencies, and from interested citizens.
 The public comment period for shoreline permits is 30 days.